 In 2016, Dominic wrote and directed Malvolio’s Misorder at the V&A: a site-specific performance featuring characters from Twelfth Night.
-This was later followed by Victoria & Albert’s Christmas Carol: also an immersive piece which follows an aged Queen Victoria, who is suddenly transported back to the Christmas of 1843, and visited by Prince Albert and Sir Robert Peel.
+This was followed later that year by Victoria & Albert’s Christmas Carol: also an immersive piece that followed an aged Queen Victoria, who was suddenly transported back to the Christmas of 1843, and visited by Prince Albert and Sir Robert Peel.

 Dominic also directed the premiere of Alexis Bennett’s opera The Electrictionary for the Tête-à-Tête festival at King’s Place.